leonp/sherlock-holmes/_chapters/the-boscombe-valley-mystery-ch1.md

 “God help us!” said Holmes after a long silence.
 “Why does fate play such tricks with poor, helpless worms?
-I never hear of such a case as this that I do not think of Baxter’s words, and say, ‘There, but for the grace of God, goes Sherlock Holmes.’&”
+I never hear of such a case as this that I do not think of Baxter’s words, and say, ‘There, but for the grace of God, goes Sherlock Holmes.’”
 </p><p>
 James McCarthy was acquitted at the Assizes on the strength of a number of objections which had been drawn out by Holmes and